 - 5.34.
-In addition, and for reasons explained below, the licensing authority will, where appropriate, require applicants and existing licence holders to provide - - (a) suitable demonstration of any other knowledge, experience and skills considered appropriate in the circumstances. - (b) further details associated with one or more of the above, including the circumstances and any aggravating or mitigating factors. - (c) confirmation of the operator that an applicant for a private hire drivers licence intends to receive bookings from. - (d)(c) a suitable code to confirm an HMRC tax check. - 5.35.
-In recognition that local knowledge and intelligence concerning individual applicants can help inform its determination of 'propriety', the licensing authority will, where appropriate, consult and/or apply to the following on any application for the grant (i.e., on first-time application) and/or renewal of a hackney carriage and/or private hire driver's licence; namely - (a) Any licensing authority where a licence has previously been held or applied for; and - (b) The NR3 database be seen as a comprehensive checklist.
-Where appropriate, the licensing authority may require additional information, documents, or other certifications it reasonably considers necessary to enable it to determine whether a licence should be granted and, where appropriate, if conditions should be attached to any such licence.
+In addition, and for reasons explained below, the licensing authority will, where appropriate, require applicants and existing licence holders to provide - - (a) suitable demonstration of any other knowledge, experience and skills considered appropriate in the circumstances. - (b) further details associated with one or more of the above, including the circumstances and any aggravating or mitigating factors. - (c) confirmation of the operator that an applicant for a private hire drivers licence intends to receive bookings from. - (d) a suitable code to confirm an HMRC tax check. - 5.35.
+In recognition that local knowledge and intelligence concerning individual applicants can help inform its determination of 'propriety', the licensing authority will, where appropriate, consult and/or apply to the following on any application for the grant (i.e., on first-time application) and/or renewal of a hackney carriage and/or private hire driver's licence; namely - (a) Any licensing authority where a licence has previously been held or applied for; and - (b) The NR3 database should be granted and, where appropriate, if conditions should be attached to any such licence.
 In all cases, the costs of any requirements must be met by the applicant.